-SOUTHWEST AIRLINES's gross profit margin for the fourth quarter of its fiscal year 2017 has decreased when compared to the same period a year ago.
-The company has grown its sales and net income during the past quarter when compared with the same quarter a year ago, and although its growth in net income has outpaced the industry average, its revenue growth has not.
-SOUTHWEST AIRLINES has weak liquidity.
-Currently, the Quick Ratio is 0.57 which shows a lack of ability to cover short-term cash needs.
+SOUTHWEST AIRLINES's gross profit margin for the fourth quarter of its fiscal year 2020 has significantly decreased when compared to the same period a year ago.
+Sales and net income fell significantly, but still managed to outperform when compared to the average company in its subsector.
+SOUTHWEST AIRLINES has strong liquidity.
+Currently, the Quick Ratio is 1.93 which shows the ability to cover short-term cash needs.
 The company's liquidity has increased from the same period last year.

-During the same period, stockholders' equity ("net worth") has increased by 23.56% from the same quarter last year.
-Overall, the key liquidity measurements indicate that the company is in a position in which financial difficulties could develop in the future.
+During the same period, stockholders' equity ("net worth") has decreased by 9.72% from the same quarter last year.
+The key liquidity measurements indicate that the company is unlikely to face financial difficulties in the near future.

 STOCKS TO BUY: TheStreet Quant Ratings has identified a handful of stocks that can potentially TRIPLE in the next 12-months.
 To learn more visit www.TheStreetRatings.com.